FOUNDER & ARTISTIC DIRECTOR

 Megan Joy Chapman

-Megan Chapman has been teaching dance since 1987 and began her journey with West Hawaii Dance Theatre and Academy in 1999.
-Originally from Boston, she studied classical ballet, jazz, and modern with The Franklin School for the Performing Arts, and ballet with The Walnut Hill School and The Boston Ballet.
+Megan Chapman has been teaching dance since 1987 and began her journey with West Hawaii Dance Theatre and Academy in 1999 where she has worked as a teacher, choreographer, director, and mentor.
+Originally from Boston, she studied classical ballet, jazz, and modern with The Franklin School for the Performing Arts, and ballet with Walnut Hill and The Boston Ballet School.
 She attended Ithaca College in New York as a Dance Minor.
 From there, she explored other areas of artistry and received a degree in Fashion Design where she later worked professionally as a costume and freelance fashion designer.
-Megan has performed, choreographed, and costumed numerous works including an original ballet of Peter and the Wolf.
-To compliment her dance experience, she holds certifications in Group Fitness and Pilates.
-Megan has been a guest choreographer for YWAM’s (Youth with a Mission) School of Performing Arts as well as a guest instructor and choreographer for YWAM’s School of Dance Studies in Kona.
-Currently, she is a guest artist with Saving Grace Dance Ensemble in New Hampshire and occasionally leads dance ministry at Living Stones Church in Kona.
+To compliment her dance experience, she holds a certification in Pilates.
+Currently, Megan is a guest artist with YWAM School of Dance Studies in Kona, as well as Saving Grace Dance Ensemble in New Hampshire.
+She occasionally leads worship dance and workshops at Living Stones Church where she and her husband have attended since 1998.
 In addition, Megan is a mixed media artist and the author of an adventure series geared for youth and families. www.meganjoychapman.com

 Jenna Ojeda grew up studying ballet and jazz at West Hawaii Dance Theatre.
 Along with intensive workshops each summer, she also studied at Ballet Hawaii and 24/7 Dance Studio on Oahu.
 After graduating high school, Jenna moved to San Diego where she received a degree in dance.
 After college, she studied at The Academy of Performing Arts in San Diego as well as EDGE studio in Los Angeles.
 Jenna has now returned full circle to teach at the studio where she was taught.